ktruong1999/DH110-2021F/a02/assignment02.md

 The Washington State Agriculture Website contains information on programs in Washington for food security access, permits, food certification, and more.
 I was interested in this website particuluarly because I care a lot about food insecurity and proper UX can be impactful to helping individuals in need of food access resources.

 ##### Purpose of Usability Testing
 After conducting a heuristic evaluation of the website, I narrowed down my top usability concerns that I wanted to confirm by testing with a participant.
-Specifically, I wanted to see if the problems I identified would disrupt a participant's experience when completing a task.
+I wanted to see if the problems I identified would disrupt a participant's experience when completing a task.
+Specifically I was interested in seeing how the participant's experience would be affected by the problems I identified in aesthetics, consistency and standards, and flexibility.
 This usability test is to evaluate the Washing State's Agriculutre Website based on effectivenes, efficiency, and satisfaction of completing tasks.

 #### Methodology
 ---